 - Subject + Verb + Object

 This is also a similar and basic word order for Chinese.
-Sometimes, the word order will change, especially when location, time, or duration are taken into account.
+Sometimes, the word order will change, especially when location, time, or duration are considered.

 Vietnamese And Thai Use Specific Pronouns

 Both Vietnamese and Thai will use specific pronouns when referring to people based upon their age, status, and gender.
 Understanding these pronouns is essential for speaking in either polite Thai or Vietnamese.